-If your I-212 waiver is granted, your prior visa status is not restored.
+If your waiver is granted, your prior visa status is not restored.
 Instead, you merely have permission to apply for a new visa.
 For example, if you previously had lawful permanent residence based on marriage to a U.S. citizen, but were removed from the U.S., you must seek a new immigrant visa after the I-212 waiver is granted.
 If you are now divorced, you will no longer qualify for the immigrant visa based on the same marriage.
 You may, however, use the I-212 waiver to apply for a visa on another basis.

 The I-212 waiver is also not enough if you have other grounds of inadmissibility for which there is no waiver or for which there is a waiver, but you do not qualify.

 For instance, fraud or willful misrepresentation of material fact to gain immigration benefits, under INA 212(a)(6)(C)(i), and certain crime-related grounds under INA 212(a)(2) make you permanently inadmissible.
 An I-601 [INA § 212(i)] waiver is available to overcome the fraud/willful misrepresentation bar when you have a qualifying relative who will suffer extreme hardship if you are not admitted to the U.S. An I-601 [INA § 212(h)] waiver is available to some foreign nationals for some criminal grounds.

 Where Do I File My Form I-212 Application or Request for Consent to Reapply?

-Whether you are in the U.S. or abroad, the reasons you were deported, the type of visa you intend to use to enter the U.S., whether you also need an I-601 waiver, and other factors determine where you file your I-212 application.
+Whether you are in the U.S. or abroad, the reasons you were deported, the type of visa you intend to use to enter the U.S., whether you also need an I-601 waiver, and other factors determine where you file your I-212 application or Consent to Reapply.

 There are various potential filing locations, including the U.S. Consulate that will issue the visa if the waiver is granted; the U.S. Citizenship and Immigration Services (USCIS) Field Office having jurisdiction over the place of the original removal proceedings; the U.S. Customs and Border Protection (CBP); and the Executive Office for Immigration Review (EOIR).
 The direct filing addresses for the I-212 are currently posted on the USCIS website.